Interest Rate in Belarus

 Belarus - Interest Rate

-Central Bank slashes refinancing rate to record low in November meeting
+Central Bank cuts refinancing rate to fresh record low in February

-At its 6 November meeting, the National Bank of the Republic of Belarus (NBRB) cut the refinancing rate by 50 basis point to a record low of 9.00%.
-The rate on overnight credit was also slashed from 10.75% to 10.00%, as was the rate on the overnight deposit, from 8.25% to 8.00%.
+At its 12 February meeting, the National Bank of the Republic of Belarus (NBRB) trimmed the refinancing rate by 25 basis points to an all-time low of 8.75%.
+The rate on overnight credit was also cut from 10.00% to 9.75%, as was the rate on the overnight deposit, from 8.00% to 7.75%.

 Belarus - Interest Rate Data